Windows 11 Won’t Wake From Sleep: How To Fix It

 Most of your apps and personal settings will be erased when you reinstall, but as long as you select “Keep My Files,” your files should remain.

-It’s not a bad idea to have them saved in a cloud or flash drive during the reinstall, though, just in case!
+It’s not a bad idea to save them in a cloud or flash drive during reinstallation, just in case!

-The reinstall will essentially strip your computer of the Windows 11 software and then reinstall it.
+The reinstall will strip your computer of the Windows 11 software and then reinstall it.

-When you reinstall, you will also have to re-update all of your windows patches.
+When you reinstall, you must re-update all of your Windows patches.
 This is a more time-consuming option for fixing your “No Wake” issue, but it may be beneficial to try.

 4. Check with Windows Support

-If all else fails, you might want to check with Windows Support to see if anything else is going on.
+If all else fails, you might want to check with Windows Support to see if anything else is happening.

 Though rare, something could be wrong with your specific computer or software.